fabric8io/fabric8/docs/cdi.md

 ### The @Service annotation
 In kubernetes, each service has a host and a port and they are passed to container as environment variable.
-Containers that live inside Kubernetes can lookup for services using their environemnt variables.
+Containers that live inside Kubernetes can lookup for services using their environment variables.
 Application that live outside of kubernetes need to use the kubernetes API in order to perform lookups.

 The fabric8 extension provides a unified approach in looking up for service coordinates.
-It provides the @Service qualifier which can be used to inject the coordinates as a String or as a URL by just refering to the id of the serivce.
+It provides the @Service qualifier which can be used to inject the coordinates as a String or as a URL by just referring to the id of the service.

     @Inject
     @Service("my-service")
-    private String Serivce.
+    private String service.

+### Running inside and outside of Kubernetes

+Under the covers the code will default to using the **MY_SERVICE_SERVICE_HOST** and **MY_SERVICE_SERVICE_PORT** environment variables exposed by [kubernetes services](services.html) to discover the IP and port to use to connect to the service.
+Kubernetes sets those environment variables automatically when your pod is run inside Kubernetes.

+If your Java code is running outside of Kubernetes then @Service will use the environment variable **KUBERNETES_MASTER** to connect to the kubernetes REST API and then use that to discover where the services are.
+This lets you run the same Java code in a test, in your IDE and inside kubernetes.

+### Creating custom objects

 In most of the cases the user will create a client so that it can consume the service.
 This can be easily done by providing a factory.

     @Inject
     @New
     ServiceConverters converters;